U.S. model manufacturers scramble to find new producer after factory in China closes unexpectedly

 This story has been updated since its original publication date

 InterMountain Railway Co., Atlas Model Railroad Co., Bowser and Fox Valley Models announced this week that some new locomotives and rolling stock will be delayed or canceled because of the unexpected closing of one of the industry’s top manufacturers.
+Creating their own manufacturing factory with the implementation of plant networks they could have possibly avoided this situation.

 None of the companies said what products will be delayed.